Thursday, May 29, 2025

 An Army man, he served with the Flying Tigers in WWII in the Pacific Theater.
 Though a changed man upon his return, he at least came home from the war.

 My grandmother, who moved in with her in-laws while GG was in the war, told me once how she remembers hearing a blood-curdling scream from Mamaw (GG and Harold's mom, Ella Scribner) one day after the mail came.
-Because he was still classified as MIA, she'd received the letter first from his shipmates rather than from the War Department itself.
+Because he was initially classified as MIA, she'd received the letter first from his shipmates rather than from the War Department itself.

 Nanny (my grandmother) said that kind of scream could only mean one thing.